Western Kentucky Hilltoppers football: Head coaches

+Western Kentucky has had 22 head coaches and two interim head coaches since it began play during the 1913 season.
+Since November 2018, Tyson Helton has served as head coach at Western Kentucky.

 Championships

 National championships

 WKU won the NCAA Division 1AA football national championship in 2002 and finished ranked number 1 in both final 1AA national polls that year.
 They were NCAA Division 2 national runners-up in 1973 and 1975.

 Conference championships

 Western Kentucky has won 13 conference titles, ten outright and three shared.
 They were an I-AA football independent from 1982 through 1998 and again in 2007 and 2008 while transitioning from FCS to FBS.
 Additionally, the 1928 team defeated all other Kentucky teams on its schedule and claimed to be state champions.